Follow @scope_views

 The Mewlon is mostly good and its negative points are simply those suffered by all reflectors.

-For its size and weight, it offers excellent lunar and planetary views at the level of a bigger and more expensive apochromat.
-The field isn t nearly as bad off-axis as I was expecting either and with the 2 visual back you can enjoy lower powers and bigger DSOs, or the whole Moon.
-What s more the complete absence of chromatic aberration and with no thick lenses to traverse, colours are delivered with intense purity.
+For its size and weight, it offers excellent lunar and planetary views – at the level of a bigger and more expensive apochromat.
+The field isn’t nearly as bad off-axis as I was expecting either and with the 2” visual back you can enjoy lower powers and bigger DSOs, or the whole Moon.

 Even for imaging, the field is surprisingly good for smaller sensors.
 The Mewlon would make a great tool for imaging smaller DSOs.
-The stellar spikes delivered by the spider (that you don t get with an SCT) look great in images with the brightest stars.
+Note that you only get obvious spider spikes on the brightest stars.

 Compared with a Takahashi refractor of similar capability, the u-180C is something of a bargain too.